Chicago-style hot dog: Preparation

 Chicago-style hot dogs are cooked in hot water or steamed before adding the toppings.
 A less common style is cooked on a charcoal grill and referred to as a "char-dog".
 Char-dogs are easily identifiable because very often the ends of the dog are sliced in crisscross fashion before cooking, producing a distinctive cervelat-style "curled-x" shape as the dog cooks.
-Some hot dog stands, such as The Wieners Circle, only serve char-dogs.
+Some hot dog stands, such as The Wieners Circle, serve only char-dogs.

+Standard ingredients for a Chicago-style hot dog includes a kosher-style dog (such as Vienna Beef), a steamed poppy seed bun, chopped white onions, bright green sweet pickle Chicago-style relish, a dill pickle spear, tomato slices or wedges, pickled sport peppers (a variety of Capsicum annuum), and a dash of celery salt and with no ketchup.